Student Advice

 Will I be punished for using ChatGPT at university?

-What can I use ChatGPT for at university?
+What can I actually use ChatGPT for at university?

 Not all AI is necessarily frowned upon by a university.
-Even common programmes such as Microsoft Word or Pages for Mac have elements of AI built into them, such as grammar and spell check.
+Even common programmes like Microsoft Word or Pages for Mac have elements of AI built into them, with grammar and spell check features.

-AI in of itself can also be a useful research tool.
-Asking ChatGPT to provide you with a list of resources for a topic you are writing about is perfectly safe, as is asking the programme to explain a concept that you are unfamiliar with.
+AI can also be a useful research tool.
+Asking ChatGPT to provide you with a list of resources for a topic you are writing about is perfectly safe, as is asking the programme to explain something you don’t understand.

 You can also speak to your tutors about referencing ChatGPT if you used it.
 Though there is currently no recognised referencing style for AI, your tutor will be able to help you out if you have used anything that an AI has given you.